Path Configurations (Change-Based Triggers)

 ## Execution Type per Entry

-Each path configuration entry declares its own **Execution Type**, which controls what happens when *that specific entry* matches a changed file:
+Each path configuration entry declares its own **Execution Type**, which controls what happens when *that specific entry* matches a changed file on a push:

 | Execution Type | Behavior on tracked run |